nerodocs/nero/source/install.rst

 .. code-block:: bash:

-    grant all privileges on *.* to 'root'@'localhost' identified by 'TWvoRu4Y5IgYwN1y' with grant option;
+    grant all privileges on *.* to 'root'@'localhost' identified by 'passwrod' with grant option;

     flush privileges;